THE REAL STORY OF AMERICA’S MOST FAMOUS DIRT BIKE DESIGNER: HORST LEITNER

 (4) The exhaust system did not extend out of the rear of the bike.
 Instead, it snaked over the left side of the engine, and the stinger and silencer were tucked down through the opening in the swingarm where the shock would normally sit.

 Although the AMP Research project for KTM was top-secret, Horst had the MXA wrecking crew ride it and shoot photos before it was crated up and shipped from Laguna Beach to Mattighofen, Austria.
-It turned out to be a good thing because the bike was never seen again.
-And you would not be seeing it today, if Horst hadn’t let us ride it.
+It turned out to be a good thing because the bike disappeared for almost 30 years after Horst let us ride it.

 (5) The exhaust could exit through the swingarm because there was no shock linkage.
 Instead, the WP shock was mounted on the left side of the parallax frame to aluminum bosses on the stock KTM swingarm.
 It was a no-link single-shock design that obviously had an effect on future KTM suspension designs.
 As with all no-link, single-shock designs, of which this was the first major effort, the shock could be removed from the chassis by loosening two bolts.

 (6) The stock KTM engine had right-side drive, with the chain on the opposite side compared to modern machines.
 This layout is what gave Horst room to run the exhaust pipe down the left side of the engine and to install his anti-chain torque AMP link chain rollers.
 The science behind reducing chain torque is complex, but only the late Eyvind Boyesen and Horst Leitner had any experience with trying to defeat chain snatch.